The process you go through to register as a childminder will be different depending on whether you live in England or Wales.

 Become a childminder in Wales

-In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with the Care Inspectorate Wales (CIW) before they can start childminding.
+In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with Care Inspectorate Wales (CIW) before they can start childminding.

 CIW is the regulator for social care and social services in Wales.
 They have responsibility for inspecting services to ensure they are safe for the people who use them.